dinodeep/15418-Project-Miracle-Gro/README.md

 As we can see in Experiments 3 and Experiments 6, we see that we are getting sub-optimal speedup when we are increasing the number of threads and that our speedup is limited by the size of the problem, which can be expected.
 If we have a very small number of trees, we can notice that the speedup is not linear due to the fact that the speedup is less than the number of threads which we have which is 8.
 Thus, we can see that experiment 3 tells us that our algorithm is limited in speedup due to communication.
 Because we are increasing the number of threads and decreasing computation per thread, we find that the amount of synchronization is staying the same, which is some portion of dependencies in our code.
 Thus, we have an irreducible time that must occur due to synchronization, leading to sub-linear speedup.
 Furthermore, we have that our speedup is limited when we have few trees, and as a result, that explains that with some fixed amount of resources, we are prevented from reaching full parallelism if our problem set size is too small.
 As a result, our speedup is overall limited by the synchronization and the overall problem set size.

+## Deeper analysis: profiling of code
+After performing some additional profiling of our code, when training a random forest with 10 trees and a maximum depth of 5, we get that the total time to execute it in parallel is approximately 0.0516 seconds.
+Of this time, 100% of the time is spent training trees.
+Because we have required synchronization and dependencies, the portion of the code that we can analyze in discrete steps is the fitting of a single node in the tree and its children.
+Of the time spent fitting the root node, we find that because we have parallelized the algorithm for finding the optimal split but we didn't parallelize the actual splitting, we find that when training a node, approximately 40% of training a node is spent finding the optimal split while 60% of the time is spent actually splitting the data.
+Because we haven't explored performing parallelization to split the data, this is another area that can be explored to improve the performance of training the random forest model.

+## Analyze choice of machine

+We believe that our choice of machine (shared-memory model machine) is sound because it allows us to perform parallel algorithms that are recursive very easily.
+Furthermore, because these algorithms are conditional (we are splitting the data based on the node that it belongs to), we find that using a SIMD architecture such as a GPU would not be beneficial for the case of this algorithm as we would have a lot of divergent execution.
+However, that does not influence the shared-memory models, making performance for it very strong in comparison to other models.

+## References